qoobaa/active_model-session/README.md

 # ActiveModel::Session

-A simple session model implemented using `ActiveModel::Model`.
+A simple session model implemented on top of `ActiveModel::Model`.

 ## Installation